 (See also Overview of Hemolytic Anemia.)

-The prevalence of hemoglobin (Hb) C in blacks in the US is about 2 to 3%.
-Heterozygotes are asymptomatic.
-Homozyotes usually have a mild chronic hemolytic anemia, splenomegaly, and symptoms consistent with anemia.
+The prevalence of detectable hemoglobin (Hb) C in people in the United States with African ancestry is approximately 2 to 3%.
+Patients who are heterozygous are asymptomatic.
+Those who are homozygous usually have a mild chronic hemolytic anemia, splenomegaly, and symptoms consistent with anemia.
 Cholelithiasis is the most common complication, and splenic sequestration is possible.

 Hemoglobin C disease is suspected in all patients with a family history and evidence of a hemolytic anemia, particularly in adults with splenomegaly.
 The anemia is usually mild but can be severe.